crmpicco/pcpp1/file-processing.md

 ## Logging
 The [logging](https://docs.python.org/3/library/logging.html) module is used to log messages from a program.
 It is useful for debugging and tracking the execution of a program.
 The logging module provides a way to configure different log levels, such as `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.

-`LogRecord` - an object that holds all the metadata about the logging event (level, filename, line number etc.)
+`LogRecord` - an object that holds all the metadata about the logging event (level, filename, line number, etc.)

 ```python
 import logging